A MaNGA about the Legacy I: Connecting the Assembly of Stellar Halo with the Average Star Formation History in Low-Redshift Massive Galaxies: Data

 To estimate the stellar mass, we first convert the LegacySurvey magnitudes into SDSS filters using the \texttt{filterTranBands} function in \texttt{ProSpect} \citep{RobothamMNRAS2020} that performs filter conversion at a given redshift.
 Next, we perform the Galactic extinction correction using the recalibrated {\tt SFD98} extinction map (\citealt{Schlegel1998}) and the new extinction coefficients for the SDSS filters by \citet{SchlaflyApJ2011}.
 We then $K$-correct the magnitudes using the \texttt{calc\_kcor} calculator \citep{ChilingarianMNRAS2012, ChilingarianMNRAS2010} based on single stellar population models.
 At $z<0.15$, the $K$-correction is small for the old stellar population and has a minimal effect on the stellar mass.
-The luminosities are then transformed to units of solar luminosity using the solar absolute magnitudes table by \citet{WillmerApJS2018}.
+The luminosities are then transformed to units of solar luminosity using the solar absolute magnitudes table by \citet{WillmerApJS2018}, and the luminosity distance are obtained using the cosmology stated in Section~\ref{sec:intro} ($\Lambda$CDM model with parameters ~$H_0=70$~km~s$^{-1}$ Mpc$^{-1}$, ~$\Omega_b=0.046$ and $\Omega_m=0.3$) and the redshift values come from.
 And finally, we use an average $g-r$ color of the galaxy and the mass-to-light-color-relation (MLCR) by \citet{RoedigerMNRAS2015} based on the BC03 stellar library \citep{BruzualMNRAS2003} assuming a Kroupa IMF ($\mathrm{log\ M_*/L_r = 1.629 * (g-r) - 0.792}$) to derive an average $r$-band $M_{\star}/L$ and estimate stellar masses.
 We define the average color as the mean color between $R={\rm FWHM}_{r}$ (FWHM$_r$ being the full-width-half-maximum of the PSF in $r$-band) and when the surface brightness profile reaches the threshold of 28 ${\rm mag}/{\rm arcsec}^2$.
 For massive ETGs, color gradients (or the $M_{\star}/L_r$ gradients) are typically shallow and show little dependence on luminosity or other key properties; therefore, applying an average $M_{\star}/L_r$ is unlikely to bias the stellar mass estimates or the comparison of stellar mass density profiles.
-We also deliberately choose to correct only for Galactic extinction, but not the intrinsic dust attenuation within the galaxy, which can be derived through spectral fitting at $R<1.5\times R_{\rm e} $ using MaNGA data.
+We also deliberately choose to correct only for Galactic extinction, not the intrinsic dust attenuation within the galaxy, which can be derived through spectral fitting at $R<1.5\times R_{\rm e}$ using MaNGA data.
 We are uncertain whether the dust attenuation value from the inner region can be applied to the extended stellar halo without biasing the outskirt stellar mass.
 Moreover, massive ETGs commonly have very low average internal attenuation, and the derived value is sensitive to the stellar population model, so we do not wish to introduce new systematics into the analysis.
 With the average $M_{\star}/L_r$ in hand, we convert the Galactic extinction-corrected \& $K$-corrected $r$-band surface brightness profiles into stellar mass density profiles ($\mu_{\star}$) and use the CoG to derive the ``total'' stellar mass along with a series of aperture and outskirt stellar masses.
 Note that the ``total'' stellar mass only reflects the imaging depth provided by the LegacySurvey.
 This work focuses on the stellar mass within 10 kpc ($M_*(R\lt10\ {\rm kpc})$) and outside of 20 kpc ($M_*(R\gt20\ {\rm kpc})$).